DNXLabs/DevOps-Interview-Questions/README.md

 * What’s a MX record in DNS?
 * How a CDN chooses the closest host to serve a client?
 * In which cases would you choose to not implement a CDN?
+* How do you measure the performance of a server/web application? (tools, methods)
+* What are secure ways to SSH to a server inside a private network from a public location?

 #### Linux Questions